C. J. Mosley (linebacker): Professional career

+Pre-draft

 Prior to the NFL Combine, Mosley underwent surgery to repair a labrum issue after dislocating his hip.
 He attended the NFL Scouting Combine in Indianapolis, but was not able to participate in running drills as he was still recovering.
 Mosley completed the vertical jump, short shuttle, three-cone drill, and broad jump at the combine.

 On March 12, 2014, Mosley participated at Alabama's pro day and performed the 40-yard dash (4.63s), 20-yard dash (2.70s), 10-yard dash (1.56s), and bench press (15).
-Multiple NFL scouts and team representatives attended Alabama's pro day, including head coaches Sean Payton (Saints), Marvin Lewis (Bengals), and Chip Kelly (Eagles).
+Multiple NFL scouts and team representatives attended Alabama's pro day, including head coaches Sean Payton (New Orleans Saints), Marvin Lewis (Cincinnati Bengals), and Chip Kelly (Philadelphia Eagles).
 At the conclusion of the pre-draft process, Mosley was projected to be a first round pick by NFL draft experts and scouts.
 He was regarded as a top 15 pick, but fell in some first round projections due to his lengthy injury history.
 Mosley attended pre-draft visits and private workouts for multiple teams, but received the most interest from the Buffalo Bills and Baltimore Ravens.